ivogeorg/ucd-csci2312-pa4/README.md

 PA4 leaves the clustering domain and gives a glimpse of the game domain.
 While it is a chance to put any C++ features we have covered to new use, its main goal is to give a fertile setting for dynamic (run-time) polymorphism of user types.
 You will create a class hierarchy with a rich tapestry of polymorphic behavior.
 You have to write quite a few more files than usual, though most are small: `Exceptions.cpp`, `Piece.cpp`, `Agent.cpp`, `Simple.cpp`, `Strategic.cpp`, `Resource.cpp`, `Food.cpp`, `Advantage.cpp`, `Game.cpp`, `DefaultAgentStrategy.cpp`, and `AggressiveAgentStrategy.cpp`.

+PA4 is in the test-driven-development (TDD) style, just like the preceding assignments.
+It has 153 tests that your implementation should pass for full points.
+Because the different elements of the `Game` are quite intertwined, it is recommended that you follow roughly this order of implementation and testing:

+1. Game smoke test.
+2. Game printing.
+3. Piece smoke test.
+4. Piece printing.
+5. Game populate.
+6. Surroundings smoke test.
+7. Action smoke test.
+8. Other Piece tests.
+9. Game play.

-This assignment may be smaller in terms of lines of code relative to the preceding ones but is not trivial.
+This assignment may be smaller in terms of the total lines of code relative to the preceding ones but is not trivial.
 It might take just as much time as the others since it introduces new language features and has several points of algorithmic complexity.

 ![alt text](https://github.com/ivogeorg/ucd-csci2312-pa4/blob/master/images/piece_hier.png "Piece class hierarchy")